wuduhren/leetcode-python/README.md

 # Leetcode Python Solution
-1. This is my Python (2.7) solution on Leetcode.
+1. This is my Python (2.7) Leetcode solution.
 The question is at `problems/the-file-name/`.
 For example, `merge-sorted-array.py`'s question is at `https://leetcode.com/problems/merge-sorted-array/`.

 2. I really take time tried to make the best solution or explaination.
 Because I wanted to help others like me.